cmungall/owljs/README.md

 capabilities.
 The same API may be preserved, allowing a node.js client to make RESTful calls to a jvm owl.js server as if it were talking to the JVM.

+## Combined use with BBOP and Monarch APIs

+owl.js is currently neutral w.r.t. domain - biology, pizzas, ...

+It can be combined with complementary domain-specific APIs (either js APIs, java APIs, or REST APIs).
+In particular, I anticipate adding scripts that leverage two other js APIs

+### bbop.js

+TODO

+### monarch.js

+TODO

 # Why JavaScript?